stanmaz/BBOalert/README.md

     <context>,<call>,<explanation>[,optional text ignored by BBOalert]

-where "context" is the bidding sequence preceding the <call>.
+where "context" is the bidding sequence preceding the "call".
 In those two fields we use two-character self-explaining tokens :

     1C 1D 1H 1S 1N Db Rd 2C 2D ....

-To increase the readability of the code, we use '--' token for pass instead of 'Pa'.
-Outside of the data records free text is allowed for documentation purposes.
-Leading and trailing spaces and tabs are allowed in the data fields.
+To increase the readability of the code :
+- we use '--' token for pass instead of 'Pa'
+- outside of the data records free text is allowed for documentation purposes
+- leading and trailing spaces and tabs are allowed in all fields.
+- spaces are allowed in the context field

 ### Examples